-The current breast cancer screening market is dominated by imaging technologies such as mammograms and ultrasound and is one of the few screening markets with broad government funding.
-The market size is limited by the technology in place (which is only effective with women aged 50-74 years) and the low level of compliance (due to fear of X-Rays and need to visit breast screening clinics).
-Although mammography has been shown be an effective screening tool, the accuracy of this technology has its limitations, and consequently 30% of mammography screening results will be made up of false negatives, false positives and indeterminate results.
+The current breast cancer screening market is dominated by imaging technologies such as mammograms and ultrasound and is one of the few screening markets with broad government funding in many jurisdictions.
+The market size is limited by the technology in place (which is effective with women aged 50-74 years, but less effective with younger age groups) and the low level of compliance (whether due to cultural or religious concerns, fear of x-rays, or the need to physically attend breast screening clinics).
+Although mammography has been shown be an effective screening tool, the accuracy of this technology has its limitations and consequently 30% of mammography screening results can provide false negatives, false positives, and indeterminate results.

-Published studies show that there is an association between breast cancer and some specific lipids.
+Published studies have shown an association between breast cancer and some specific lipids.
 This change is detectable directly in breast cancer tissue and cells.
-The role of these lipids in disease is still being fully understood but their value as metabolites of interest has been established.
+The role of these lipids in disease is still being fully understood but their value as metabolites of interest has already been established.

-BCAL Diagnostics' hypothesis is that the breast tumour releases lipids into the bloodstream which are subtlety changing the lipid profile of the patients blood.
-An 80-patient study found that there were some specific lipids, which were changing due to the presence of the disease, and these were possible markers for breast cancer.
+BCAL Diagnostics' hypothesis is that the breast tumour releases lipids into the bloodstream which are subtly change the lipid profile of a patient’s blood.
+An 80-patient study found some specific lipids that were changing due to the presence of the disease, and these were possible markers for breast cancer.

-In parallel, but entirely independently, researchers in the US, had carried out a similar study and found that some the same lipids were changing significantly between those with the disease compared to controls.
+In parallel, but entirely independently, researchers in the US had carried out a similar study and found that some the same lipids were changing significantly between those with the disease compared to the controls.

-BCAL Diagnostics is working to develop this into a novel technology called the BCAL test (Breast Cancer Associated Lipids test).
-The BCAL test is a lipid biomarker blood test with the potential to be used for breast cancer prevention, screening and monitoring.
-This technology has the ability to revolutionise the breast cancer diagnostic industry
+BCAL Diagnostics is working to develop this into a novel technology called the (Breast Cancer Associated Lipids (BCAL) test).
+The BCAL test is a lipid biomarker blood test with the potential to be used for breast cancer prevention, screening, and monitoring.
+This technology looks to revolutionise the breast cancer diagnostic industry.

 Key BCAL Test Outcomes

 Early detection potential with impressive AUC